crunchy-devops/jenkins-pic/JMETER.md

 # JMeter tests
 Install JMeter on your localhost

-## Create a test plan for Hello-world web site
+## Create a test plan for Hello-world website
 Install Jmeter on your localhost, start JMeter and create the following test plan.

 ![Jmeter TestPlan](screenshots/test_plan.png)